mondoohq/docs/docs/mql/resources/ms365-pack/README.md

 description: The Microsoft 365 (MS365) resource pack lets you use MQL to query and assess the security of your Microsoft 365 identities and configuration.
 ---

-# Mondoo Microsoft 365 (MS365) Resource Pack Reference
+# Microsoft 365 (MS365) MQL Resource Pack Reference

 The Microsoft 365 (MS365) resource pack lets you use MQL to query and assess the security of your Microsoft 365 identities and configuration.